Am0rphous/Awesome/README.md

-_"Freely accessing knowledge is an essential human right.
-Knowledge is the foundation for human potential, freedom and opportunity and everyone should have access to knowledge for free, without any restriction or limitation."_ - [Linuxbabe.com](https://www.linuxbabe.com)
+<p align="center"> <i>"Freely accessing knowledge is an essential human right.
+Knowledge is the foundation for human potential, freedom and opportunity and everyone should have access to knowledge for free, without any restriction or limitation." - [Linuxbabe.com](https://www.linuxbabe.com) </i>

 <p align="center">
 Don't break simplicity - KISS <br>